prisma/prisma1/docs/02-Concepts/02-Database-&-API/02-Database-&-Data-Modelling.md

 ![](https://imgur.com/XkyqWYg.png)

-> Every Graphcool project comes with an [AWS Aurora](https://aws.amazon.com/rds/aurora/) instance that is backing the GraphQL server.
+> Every Graphcool service comes with an [AWS Aurora](https://aws.amazon.com/rds/aurora/) instance that is backing the GraphQL server.

 ## Using GraphQL SDL to Define Your Data Model